Software-Research-Lab/inference-root-derivative-noun/README.md

 fix this error:

  ```
- <sub>input: computer is system\
+ input: computer is system
-  output: I believe computer is logical and visceral<sub>
+  output: I believe computer is logical and visceral
   ```

 | Root  | Key | Size |